nficano/tangerine/README.rst

 conversation for and which python method should handle it once its said.

 In the following example, the method is setup to listen for the word "*cookies*".
-Notice that the decorator passes 2 arguments to the function, first the ``user`` object which contains information about the user who triggered the event (in this case the Slack user who said the word cookies) and ``message``, which is a string of the complete message.
+Notice that the decorator passes two arguments to the function, first the ``user`` object which contains information about the user who triggered the event (in this case the Slack user who said the word cookies) and ``message``, which is a string of the complete message.